AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/inject.doc.md

 ## Examples

-We will inject `10, 11` into index 1 of `0, 1, 2`.
+We will inject `10, 11` into index one of `0, 1, 2`.
 Then, we will instantiate `Operation` with the resulting list.

 ```C++
 template<auto...>